dirandad/lightcamera-openipc/L620/steinel-l620-sc.md

 ## Camera dismounting and hardware identification

 Dismouting of Steinel Cameras is quite hard, and seems to don't be faisible without breaking a foot of the camera support.
 This confirm the need of developping a script to install a new firmware without need to open the camera.
-All connectors are stick (that can be removed).
+All connectors are stick (stick can be removed, sometime with breaking a connector...).

 ### Steinel L620 SC camera is based on this hardware
 - SoC : Hisilicon HI3518EV300
 - Device ID : 50H20L
 - Sensor : ??
-- Wifi Card : Realtek RTL8188FU (to be confirme)
+- Wifi Card : Realtek RTL8188FU (to be confirmed)
 - Light managment card : see above

 ### Wiring diagram of the light